*This is a guest blog by Tanya Marsh. The views expressed in this guest blog do not necessarily reflect the views and opinions of the TalkDeath team.

 The answer, sadly, is no.

-There are two reasons why.
+There are two reasons why you can’t have a Tibetan Sky Burial in America.
 First, many states explicitly limit the approved methods of disposition of human remains.
 Second, most states criminalize certain treatment of human remains that is inconsistent with prevailing social norms.

 Okay, sure, but how would they find out if I did something different?